MileHacker Logo

 Practical Dining Advice

-To make the most of your culinary journey in Changchun, keep these practical tips in mind:
+To get the most out of your culinary journey in Changchun, keep these practical tips in mind:

 • Shared dining enhances your experience.

-• Always carry translation cards for dietary restrictions, as English may not be widely spoken in local eateries.
+• Always carry language cards for dietary restrictions, as English may not be widely spoken in local eateries.

 • Be adventurous with street food; it offers quick, affordable, and authentic tastes of the city.